jpreardon/headphone-tube-amp/project-log.md

 The perfboard took forever.
 I only had to desolder two components where I made mistakes (so far).
 This is reaffirming my hatred of perfboard.
 I hope this thing fires up on the first try, because trouble shooting is going to be difficult, if not impossible.

 Next step is connecting the tube socket.
 That should be relatively quick.
-Fingers crossed that it works once everyting is wired.
+Fingers crossed that it works once everything is wired.

 ### 2016-12-18